strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 The Users & Permissions plugin is installed by default on all Strapi applications.

-This plugin allows to manage the end-users of a Strapi application, which consume the content created and managed with that application.
+This plugin allows to manage end-users, who consume the content created and managed with a Strapi application.
 With the Users & Permissions plugin, it is possible to:

-- manage end-users accounts, based on a default "User" collection type available through the plugin,
+- manage end-users accounts, based on a "User" collection type available through the plugin,
 - define the available end-users roles and their related permissions,
 - manage available providers to enable end-users to login through third-party providers,
 - configure available email templates aimed at the end-users (e.g. password reset, email address confirmation).